svidhy/final-project/README.md

 # final-project

-# Dish Search Engine
+# NutriSnap

 ## Overview

-Welcome to the Dish Search Engine project!
-This application serves as a dish search engine where users can upload a picture, and a deep learning model will recommend the likely category of the dish.
+Welcome to the NutriSnap project!
+This application serves as a dish search engine where users can upload an image, and a deep learning model will recommend the likely category of the dish.
 The model has been trained on a dataset containing 91 categories, spanning multiple cuisines.

 ## Features